Need to report someone lost or missing? call 111 - Ask for police

 The Awards acknowledge the dedication, achievements and sacrifices made by paid professionals and volunteers involved throughout the New Zealand Search and Rescue Region.

-On Tuesday 16 May 2022, the Hon Kiri Allan, Associate Minister for Transport presented the 2022 New Zealand Search and Rescue Awards.
+On Tuesday 21 May 2024, the Hon Matt Doocey, Associate Minister for Transport presented the 2023 New Zealand Search and Rescue Awards.

 The awards ceremony was recorded and is available to view on the NZSAR YouTube Channel

-The Gold Award for Support Activity was presented to John Munro of Locator Beacons New Zealand, for his commitment to search and rescue.
+The Gold Award for Support Activity was presented to Senior Constable Conrad Smith, for his service and commitment to search and rescue and the Ruapehu Emergency Services Charitable Trust.

-Four Certificates of Achievement for Operational Activity, and three Certificates of Achievement for Support Activity were also presented to worthy recipients during the ceremony.
+Five Certificates of Achievement for Operational Activity, and Five Certificates of Achievement for Support Activity were also presented to worthy recipients during the ceremony.

 Award categories